OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

 Therefore, remote access to the OIBus administration interface should be limited to within the customer’s LAN and should not be accessible over the Internet.
 The use of a VPN is strongly advised.

+OIBus does not store the user passwords.
+Instead, it hashes the password with the argon2 algorithm, and only the hash is stored.
+When logging into OIBus, the hash of the password is compared with the stored hash.

-## Protection of passwords and secrets in the configuration file
+## Protection of passwords and secrets
 OIBus needs to access multiple sources of information (Histories, DCS, LIMS, MES, Databases, etc.).
 Many of these sources require a username/password pair or a secret key to grant access.

-This information is also stored in the OIBus configuration file (`oibus.json`), but it is all encrypted.
+This information is also stored in the OIBus database configuration (`oibus.db`), but it is all encrypted with the AES-256 (CBC mode) algorithm.
 This adds a level of protection that prevents anyone from reading this information unencrypted.

-This encryption uses public/private keys stored in the OIBus cache folder.
-These keys are created automatically at each startup if they do not already exist.
+The AES symmetric key is stored in the `crypto.db` SQLite database.
+We choose to use a separate database in case the `oibus.db` database file is sent for debugging or replicating a configuration.
+Since the secrets are encrypted with a key stored in a separate database, it won't be possible to access the encrypted secrets.
+Of course, it implies to never send both files together.

-If these keys are deleted, it will be impossible for OIBus to decrypt the passwords or secret keys.
-A new key pair will be generated when OIBus is restarted.
-In this case it will be necessary to use the administration interface and re-enter all passwords, including the admin password.
-If the administration interface is not accessible anymore because the keys have changed, use the [forgotten password procedure](#forgotten-password) to access it again and change every password and secrets.
+If the `crypto.db` SQLite database is deleted, it will be impossible for OIBus to decrypt the encrypted secrets.
+A new AES key will be generated when OIBus is restarted.
+In this case it will be necessary to use the administration interface and re-enter all secrets.